learnapollo/learnapollo/content/tutorial-react/react-05.md

 ## Recap

-Now that you got to use mutations you already know a lot about the Apollo Client, good job!
+Now that you got to use mutations you already know a lot about Apollo Client, good job!
 Let's review what we saw in this exercise:

 * **Mutations** are used to change data on the server
 * Calling mutations returns a **promise that can be used to react on mutation results**